emiliarusso/SimplePlanner/README.md

 - **Final path** → blue line (`/simple_planner/path`)
 - **Start & goal markers** → blue sphere (start), green sphere (goal)
 - **Debug markers**:
-  - `/simple_planner/frontier` → frontier cells explored during A\*
+  - `/simple_planner/frontier` → frontier cells
   - `/simple_planner/visited` → visited/expanded cells
-  - `/simple_planner/cost_debug` → clearance-weighted costmap as an `OccupancyGrid`

-This allows the user to follow in RViz not only the final path but also the **internal decision process** of the planner.
+This allows the user to follow in RViz not only the final path but also the look at the internal decision process of the planner.

 ## Project Structure
 ```